 Charles agrees, saying, "It better helps you understand how and what you do affects your chronic pain levels.
 It's not in your head.
 It's an actual syndrome that you suffer from."

 With a foundation of understanding established, the series can move onto setting well-defined, realistic goals.
 Specificity is the key.
 Just saying you want to feel better isn't enough.
-Better, say Drs.
-Mirgain and DiMarco, to tell yourself you want to again be able to work in the garden one day a week or take a 20-minute walk on the weekend.
+Better to tell yourself you want to again be able to work in the garden one day a week or take a 20-minute walk on the weekend.

 Drs.
-Mirgain and DiMarco promote a balance between too much and too little activity.
+Mirgain and Richard promote a balance between too much and too little activity.

 "Until a person can come to a place of acceptance, it is often difficult to move forward," Dr. Mirgain says.
 "Acceptance is a critical component to the series."

-Charles seems to be moving toward the acceptance of which Drs.
-Mirgain and DiMarco speak.
+Charles seems to be moving toward the such acceptance.
 He uses the deep breathing and self-meditation exercises he was taught to control his pain, and he is focused on his goals while accepting that chronic pain may prevent him from attaining them in the exact form he prefers.